Belgian comics: Influence and recognition

-Belgium has played a major role in the development of the 9th art.
-In fact, even the designation of comics as the 9th Art is due to a Belgian.
-Morris introduced the term in 1964 when he started a series about the history of comics in Spirou Belgium's comic-strip culture has been called by Time magazine "Europe's richest"., while the Calgary Sun calls Belgium "the home of the comic strip".
+Belgium has played a major role in the development of comics as the "9th art".
+The Belgian cartoonist Morris introduced the term in 1964 when he started a series about the history of comics in Spirou.
+Belgium's comic-strip culture was called "Europe's richest" by Time magazine, and the Calgary Sun calls Belgium "the home of the comic strip".

 Recognition for the Belgian comics outside the fandom was slow to come, but in the 1970s more and more comics and authors got reviews and articles in newspapers and magazines.
 The first official stamp picturing a comics hero was made in 1979, showing Tintin, and most famous Belgian comics followed in the next decades.
 Major expositions were organized from 1969 on, and finally the Belgian Centre for Comic Strip Art, commonly called the Comics Museum, was opened in Brussels in 1989 in an old warehouse designed by Victor Horta.
 It grew rapidly, with 160,000 visitors in 1994 and 240,000 by 2000.
 Different Belgian towns have mural paintings and statues of the major comics, and some of the most famous artists have been knighted.

 Belgian comics, the authors and the magazines are generally regarded as being central in the development of the European comic.
 Hergé, with Tintin, and Jijé, as a comics teacher, are considered as the most influential of the early Belgian authors.
 French author Tibet said that the comics artists consider Hergé as God the Father and Jijé as the Godfather.
 Jijé was not only the teacher of important Belgian authors like André Franquin, but also of major French authors like Jean Giraud and Jean-Claude Mézières.
 In the Hergé Studio worked French authors like Jacques Martin, and Swiss author Derib worked for years in the Studio Peyo.
 The comic magazines Tintin and Spirou were translated in different languages, and the major comics from the magazines were reprinted in the main comics magazines in Italy, Spain, Portugal, Germany, or the Netherlands.
 Albums of the main series and authors have been translated in dozens of languages, and even many minor series have been translated in different languages in Western Europe.
 Artists like the Dutch Joost Swarte, American Chris Ware, Australian Bill Leak or Norwegian Jason are heavily influenced by the ligne claire of Hergé, while others like the Spanish Daniel Torres, Finnish Pora and French Yves Chaland more closely followed the "Atom Style" of Jijé and Franquin.
 More recent artists like Kamagurka and Philippe Geluck are especially popular in France.
 More recently, Belgian graphic novels have been translated in English as well, like Jean-Philippe Stassens Deogratias, while many older series are reprinted as well, though often with limited success.